evilworks/nppsync/readme.md

 # NppSync

+**Note:** If you want something similar, but simple, there is a one script solution - [watchem.js](https://github.com/duzun/watchem.js).

 A notepad++ plugin.
 Auto-refreshes Google Chrome tabs when their source has been modified in notepad++.

 Npp plugin acts as a local server and returns file modification date for requested filenames or directories from Chrome extension.